google/flexbox-layout/RecyclerView.md

 With the latest alpha version of the release, Flexbox can now be used inside the `RecyclerView` as a `LayoutManager` (`FlexboxLayoutManager`).
-That means now you can use Flexbox with large number of items in a scrollable container!
+That means now you can use Flexbox with a large number of items in a scrollable container!

 ![FlexboxLayoutManager in action](/assets/flexbox-layoutmanager.gif)

 ## Supported attributes / features comparison
-Due to some characteristics of the RecyclerView, some Flexbox attributes are not avaiable/not implemented to the `FlexboxLayoutManager`.
+Due to some characteristics of the RecyclerView, some Flexbox attributes are not available/not implemented to the `FlexboxLayoutManager`.
 Here is a quick overview of the attributes/features comparison between the two containers.